yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Fon/Fonera.rst

           |__| W I R E L E S S   F R E E D O M
  KAMIKAZE (bleeding edge, r5899) -------------------
 }}}

-'''NOTE''': if you changed RedBoot's baud rate to something different than 9600bps, revert that change unless your terminal program does auto baud detection -- OpenWRT logs to its serial console with 9600bps, so having the same baud rate in RedBoot is a good idea.
+'''NOTE''': If you changed !RedBoot's baud rate to something different than 9600bps, revert that change unless your terminal program does auto baud detection -- OpenWrt logs to its serial console with 9600bps, so having the same baud rate in !RedBoot is a good idea.

-Furthermore, it's important to use the files in ./bin/ and NOT ./build_mips/linux-2.6-atheros/vmlinux.bin.l7 It took me quite some time to figure out why this vmlinux.bin.l7 doesn't work.

-The magic is, that ./target/linux/atheros-2.6/image/Makefile converts the image with:

-{{{
-dd if=$(KDIR)/vmlinux.bin.l7 of=$(BIN_DIR)/openwrt-$(BOARD)-$(KERNEL)-vmlinux.lzma bs=65536 conv=sync
-}}}
-where conv=sync pads every input block with NULs to ibs-size, which is needed!

-== Telnet into Redboot ==
+== Telnet into RedBoot ==
-You can change the redboot configuration, so you can later telnet into this bootmanager in order to reflash this device from there, without having serial access.
+You can change the RedBoot configuration, so you can later telnet into this bootloader in order to reflash this device from there, without having serial access.

 The default form of the fconfig command will force you to enter the data, change and confirm every initialized variable.
-To avoid reentering the '''Boot script''' data and harming unnecessary variables, run the fconfig list command first to look at variable names and values:
+To avoid reentering the '''Boot script''' data and harming unnecessary variables, run the "fconfig list" command first to look at variable names and values:

 {{{
 RedBoot> fconfig -l -n
 boot_script: true
 boot_script_data:
 .. fis load -l vmlinux.bin.l7
 .. exec
 boot_script_timeout: 1
 bootp: false
 bootp_my_gateway_ip: 0.0.0.0